Waldorf Salad is filled with texture and flavor. Tossed in a homemade poppyseed dressing, it’s perfect for any lunch, dinner or appetizer.

 Tips for making this salad

-What apples are best to use?
-Use any crisp apple such as pink lady, fuji or gala.
+Best apples to use: Use any kind of crisp apples such as pink lady, fuji or gala.
 You can also use a crisp granny smith apple for a more tart flavor.
 (TIP: To keep the apple from browning toss the pieces in 1 teaspoon of lemon juice before adding them to the salad.)

 - Feta cheese